GravityTwin/PolytopiaGuide/README.md

 By spending Stars, you can upgrade units on **Rafts** to one of three vessel types:

 * **Rammer:** A sea-bourne melee unit.
 As the name implies, it can attack other units by ramming into them.
-It can retaliate, but only if rammed by another Rammer, or attacked by an adjacent unit.
+It can retaliate, but only if rammed by another Rammer, or attacked by an adjacent land unit.
 * **Scout:** A fast-moving vessel with a ranged attack that can move and fire in the same turn, and can retaliate in the same way that an **Archer** would.
 * **Bomber:** A battleship with a powerful ranged attack that benefits from splash damage, which damages the target, and any adjacent enemy units.
 Bombers cannot move and fire in the same turn, and they cannot retaliate.